liveart/slate/source/includes/_data.md

       ]
     }]}
 ```
 The JSON object that is returned by this link should have the following tree-like structure.
-The root node of this tree is graphicsCategoriesList — the array of graphic category objects.
-Each category has its graphics list, represented by Graphic Object.
+The root node of this tree is `graphicsCategoriesList` — the array of root graphic category objects.
+Each category has its categories list or graphics list, represented by Graphic Object.

 ### Graphic Object
 The artwork can be in the following web formats: JPG, GIF, PNG or SVG.
 For best vector representation we recommend using SVG format.
 You can easily export your vector grahics into SVG from Adobe Illustrator or CorelDraw.